Violations should first be reported to the local government if the local government is certified as a local issuing authority (LIA).

 - Issued by LIA, but EPD can also issue

-- For 1st and 2nd violations, violator has 5 days to “correct;” If not corrected, the LIA or EPD shall issue a stop work order
+- For first and second violations, violator has five days to “correct;” If not corrected, the LIA or EPD shall issue a stop work order

-- 3rd violation, LIA or EPD shall issue a stop work order
+- For third violation, LIA or EPD shall issue a stop work order

 Mandatory Stop Work Orders